shoreturmo/kimera_search_assignment/QUESTIONS.md

 Describe the search algorithm and/or data structures you chose to implement in your service.

+The implementation uses two main approaches:

+1. Python Implementation (Initial):
-The implementation uses a normalized vector approach with cosine similarity, optimized through numpy's vectorized operations:
+- Normalized vector approach with cosine similarity, optimized through numpy's vectorized operations
 - Pre-processing: L2 normalization of all embeddings at startup
 - Search: Vector dot product for similarity computation + efficient top-k selection using np.argpartition

+2. C++ Implementation (Optimized):
+- k-d tree spatial partitioning for logarithmic search complexity
+- SIMD (AVX2) optimized vector operations
+- Pre-normalized vectors with optimized cosine similarity computation
+- Priority queue for efficient top-k selection

 - Why did you select this approach over a simple brute-force search?
-  While this is still an O(n) approach like brute force, it's highly optimized because:
+  1. Python Implementation: While this is still an O(n) approach like brute force, it's highly optimized because:
-  1. Pre-computed L2 normalization reduces computation during search
+     - Pre-computed L2 normalization reduces computation during search
-  2. Numpy's vectorized operations are heavily optimized for matrix operations
+     - Numpy's vectorized operations are heavily optimized for matrix operations
-  3. np.argpartition provides efficient top-k selection without full sorting
+     - np.argpartition provides efficient top-k selection without full sorting
-  4. The approach maintains 100% accuracy while being significantly faster than naive distance calculations
+     - The approach maintains 100% accuracy while being significantly faster than naive distance calculations

+  2. C++ Implementation: Achieves sub-linear search time through:
+     - k-d tree reducing search complexity from O(n) to O(log n) average case
+     - SIMD instructions providing ~8x speedup for vector operations
+     - Efficient spatial pruning during tree traversal
+     - Cache-friendly memory access patterns

 - As part of your justification, explain why cosine similarity (or the distance metric you used) is suitable for this type of high-dimensional data.
   Cosine similarity is ideal for high-dimensional embeddings because: